awsdocs/aws-greengrass-developer-guide/doc_source/lra-console.md

 1. On the group configuration page, choose **Deployments**, and from the **Actions** menu, choose **Deploy**\.
 ![\[The group page with Deployments and Deploy highlighted.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/console-group-deployments-deploy.png)
+**Note**
+Deployment will fail if you run your Lambda function without containerization and try to access attached local resources\.

 1. On the **Configure how devices discover your core** page, choose **Automatic detection**\.

    This enables devices to automatically acquire connectivity information for the core, such as IP address, DNS, and port number\.
-Automatic detection is recommended, but AWS Greengrass also supports manually specified endpoints\.
+Automatic detection is recommended, but AWS IoT Greengrass also supports manually specified endpoints\.
 You're only prompted for the discovery method the first time that the group is deployed\.
 ![\[The Configure how devices discover your core page with Automatic detection highlighted.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/console-discovery.png)
 **Note**
-If prompted, grant permission to create the AWS Greengrass service role on your behalf, which allows AWS Greengrass to access other AWS services\.
+If prompted, grant permission to create the AWS IoT Greengrass service role on your behalf, which allows AWS IoT Greengrass to access other AWS services\.
 You need to do this only one time per account\.

    The **Deployments** page shows the deployment timestamp, version ID, and status\.
 When completed, the deployment should show a **Successfully completed** status\.

-   For help troubleshooting any issues that you encounter, see [Troubleshooting AWS Greengrass Applications](gg-troubleshooting.md)\.
+   For troubleshooting help, see [Troubleshooting AWS IoT Greengrass](gg-troubleshooting.md)\.

 ## Test Local Resource Access<a name="lra-console-test-results"></a>